 When you think of Patagonia as a travel destination, you’re probably imagining rugged peaks, 12-hour hiking days, and strenuous hours of trekking for scenic vistas.
 You’re not wrong.
 But you’re thinking of Chile, not Argentina.

-Live Like a Cowboy
+1. You Can Live Like a Cowboy

 Argentine Patagonia is largely made up of steppe, glaciers, and grassland, more similar to the American West.
 Similar to Wyoming, you’ll find rolling hills full of grazing cattle, horses, and sheep, with craggy peaks as a distant backdrop.
 That’s probably why infamous outlaws Butch Cassidy and the Sundance Kid laid low in the Cholila Valley and felt at home there between 1900 and 1905.